DayMrz/AnimeSite/Readme.md

 Hey there! this is my first attempt to create something that I am passionate about.
 Please if you have any questions or there are misconceptions, let me know!! :)

+*Note from Sam (MizouziE): This version has been changed from it's original authors repository, I plan to make a docker version using this repo with linked app, database and database management containers.*

 ## Getting Started